 In Washington, the maximum a person can sue for is capped at $5,000.

 Washington tenants have a right to privacy.
-This means that a landlord or their agent can't barge in on them as they like.
-To access the unit, a landlord will need to provide the tenant with a 48 hours' notice.
+This means that a landlord or their agent cannot barge in on them as they like.
+To access the unit, a landlord must give the tenant a 48 hours' written notice.

 Here are some of the common reasons a landlord may enter the premise:

-- They have sufficient reason to believe that the renter has abandoned the premises
+- They have sufficient reason to believe that the tenant has abandoned the premises

 - The court directs it